Cinnamon, black pepper and a trail of ants

 Sarah-Lou Morris, CEO of Alfresco, talks about what inspired her to invent a natural anti-bug fragrance

 It all started 18 years ago in Chelsea with cinnamon, black pepper and a trail of ants.
 At the time, I was working as a volunteer in Chelsea Physic Garden, one of my favourite places in London.
 I really enjoyed speaking to visitors from all over the world who were interested in gardening.
 I love herbs and essential oils, and had taken an aromatherapy course to get a better understanding of their healing properties.
 During my time as a gardening volunteer, I used to spend most of my time in the Australian section of the garden.
 Following in the footsteps of a famous explorer I was fascinated by the work of Joseph Banks, a British explorer and naturalist who joined Captain Cook's expedition to the South Pacific in 1768.
 In Australia he collected thousands of plant specimens and brought them back to Chelsea Physic Garden, using carefully designed wooden boxes.
 Banks was an explorer.
 I've always admired that quality in people and love exploring myself.
 And it was at Chelsea Physic Garden that I was inspired to discover an insect repellent based on the natural properties of essential oils.
 Eaten alive by midges and sandflies I've always been a five star Michelin meal for bugs.
 I was married to a Scot so spent lots of time around Aberdeen and Montrose in the summer.
 During picnics by rivers, I was plagued by midges - bitten all over by the critters, particularly around my ankles.
 And I vividly remember one visit to Miami.
 Just before the flight, I'd been sitting on the beach and hadn't noticed the sandflies.
 The bites swelled during the flight and I had eight hours of terrible itching all the way back to Heathrow.
-I'd never been able to find an insect repellent that suited me.
+I'd never been able to find an insect & mosquito repellent that suited me.
 I particularly dislike the sharp citrus smells that dominate so many bug repellents.
-I wanted to create natural insect repellent that kept the bugs away, felt good on my skin and smelt good too!
+I wanted to create natural mosquito repellent that kept the bugs away, felt good on my skin and smelt good too!
 Keeping the bugs at bay

 "Perfume is memory," says Sarah-Lou, as she smells lavender oil created by monks in France.